arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 Λrrow is a library for Typed Functional Programming in Kotlin.
-It includes the most popular data types, type classes and abstractions such as `Option`, `Try`, `Either`, `IO`, `Functor`, `Applicative`, `Monad` and many more empowering users to define pure FP apps and libraries built atop higher order abstractions.
+It includes the most popular data types, type classes and abstractions such as `Option`, `Try`, `Either`, `IO`, `Functor`, `Applicative`, `Monad` to empower users to define pure FP apps and libraries built atop higher order abstractions.
 Use the list below to learn more about Λrrow's main features.

 - [Patterns](http://arrow-kt.io/docs/patterns/glossary/): tutorials and approaches to day-to-day challenges using FP